neuger-digital/digital-team-standards/video.md

 Read about the [difference between captions and subtitles](https://www.w3.org/WAI/media/av/captions/) and when to use them.
 In summary, captions are for the same language as the audio and subtitles are for different languages.

 Transcripts are nice to have, but only required for video in WCAG 2.1 AAA (we usually only target AA).
 Transcripts have an added SEO benefit.

+When creating subtitles, you can create a separate VTT file for each langauge.

 ### Example